 Are peptides the same as steroids?

+No. Peptides are not steroids.
 Peptides are short chains of amino acids that support the body’s natural repair and hormone signaling processes.
 Steroids are synthetic hormones that override normal testosterone production.
 Different tools.
 Very different risks.

 Do peptides increase testosterone like steroids?

-Peptides do not force testosterone production.
+No. Peptides do not force testosterone production.
 Instead, they stimulate natural pathways such as growth hormone release and IGF-1 production, which support muscle repair and recovery without disrupting hormone balance.

+Many peptides prescribed through medical providers are legal when used under professional supervision.
 Anabolic steroids are tightly regulated and often illegal without a prescription.
 Always consult a licensed provider before starting any therapy.

 Are peptides safer than anabolic steroids?